doke05c/UrbanBlogs/posts/ideas.md

 -dunno if i wanna use the first midterm urbs paper for this

-On Gentrification (urban frontier reading, morus/east village/loisaida fight) -use 10/6/23 urbs cw as starting point
+On Gentrification (urban frontier reading, morus/east village/loisaida fight) -use 10/6/23 urbs cw as starting point, future urbs notes also useful

 Prewalk Doc (Sorted in descending station order by ridership, mix SMEE/NTT format: 8.10, 1.1, etc)